-- 11. For the purposes of these guidelines, individuals younger than 18 years of age are considered children, and those 18 years of age and older are considered adults.
-However, where dosages/schedules are based on age (e.g., hepatitis B vaccine), guidelines as recommended by the product manufacturer should be followed unless specifically stated in the transplant protocols or related Alberta immunization policies. - 12.
+- 9. An assessment of immune competency should always be conducted by the attending physician prior to commencing immunization post-transplant. - 10.
+Flexibility is necessary in interpreting the immunization recommendations.
+Clinical judgment and appropriate consultation (Medical Officer of Health, infectious disease experts, and transplant physicians) can assist with individualizing the patient's immunization plan when necessary.
+Patients, who are delayed beyond specified timelines in the recommendations should be offered an accelerated immunization schedule using minimum intervals between vaccine doses until caught-up to the regular schedule. - 11.
+For the purposes of these recommendations, individuals younger than 18 years of age are considered children, and those 18 years of age and older are considered adults.
+However, where dosages/schedules are based on age (e.g., hepatitis B vaccine), recommendations from the product manufacturer should be followed unless specifically stated in the transplant protocols or related Alberta immunization policies. - 12.
 We recommend the use of Alberta Immunization Policies for out-of-province patients returning to their home province for immunization.
-However, the most important objective is that the patient receives immunization or re-immunization.
-Alternate guidelines used by the patient's home province may be followed if needed to obtain this objective.
+However, the most important objective is that the patient receives immunization or re-immunization as deemed necessary by the patient's transplant healthcare team.
+Alternate recommendations used by the patient's home province may be followed if needed to obtain this objective.